- Why We Keep Visiting Amsterdam

 Amsterdam’s history with spirits goes back hundreds of years.
-Dutch records show that Genever, a juniper-flavored predecessor to gin, dates back to the 16th century when it was used as for medicinal purposes.
+Dutch records show that Jenever, a juniper-flavored predecessor to gin, dates back to the 16th century when it was used as for medicinal purposes.

-Amstadammers still drink Genever today.
+Amsterdammers still drink Jenever today.
 They also drink vodka, rum and whiskey.
 We’ve drunk all of these spirits in Amsterdam.
 Read on to discover some of the best places to drink in the DAM:

 De Drie Fleschjes (Three Little Bottles)

 Located near Dam Square, Amsterdam’s oldest Genever tasting room oozes with history and flows with liquor.
 Although De Drie Fleschjes translates to The Three Bottles, liquor options at this Amsterdam stalwart are in the dozens.

 Following Dutch tradition, we drank our first shots of Genever with our hands crossed behind our back.
 Bending over, we slurped down the first sips and then quickly swallowed the rest.